-It is anticipated that portions of Weber, Davis, Salt Lake, and Tooele Counties will be designated as non-attainment areas under the new $PM{2.5}$ standard (35 μ g/m3) that was established in 2006.
-The previous $PM{2.5}$ standard was 65 μ g/m3 and the Wasatch Front Region was in attainment of the former standard.
-Official EPA non-attainment designations under the new stricter standard will be made the end of 2009 and conformity to the new standard will be required beginning in 2011.
+It is anticipated that portions of Weber, Davis, Salt Lake, and Tooele Counties will be designated as non-attainment areas under the new $PM{2.5}$ standard (35 $\mu g/m^3$) that was established in 2006.
+The previous $PM{2.5}$ standard was 65 $\mu g/m^3$ and the Wasatch Front Region was in attainment of the former standard.
+Official EPA non-attainment designations under the new stricter standard will be made the end of 2009 and conformity to the new standard will be required beginning December 2010.

-By 2013 the State of Utah will be required to submit a new section of the State Implementation Plan (SIP) documenting how the state will meet the new PM{2.5} standard.
+By December 2012 the State of Utah will be required to submit a new section of the State Implementation Plan (SIP) documenting how the state will meet the new PM{2.5} standard.
 Once the PM{2.5} SIP is approved by EPA, WFRC will be required to make a conformity determination verifying that transportation related emissions are within the limits established in the SIP.
-During the interim period from 2011 when PM{2.5} conformity is required and 2013 when emission limits are established in the SIP, WFRC will be required to establish conformity by demonstrating that future PM{2.5} emissions are lower than 2002 levels.
+During the interim period from December 2010 when PM{2.5} conformity is required and December 2012 when emission limits are established in the SIP, WFRC will be required to establish conformity by demonstrating that future PM{2.5} emissions are lower than some baseline level, probably 2005.

-A conformity determination for $PM{2.5}$ is not required for this RTP.
-However, for discussion purposes a projection of $PM{2.5}$ related emissions is presented in the chart below to illustrate that $PM{2.5}$ related emissions from on-road mobile sources are expected to continue their declining trend of the last several years thus making $PM{2.5}$ conformity a reasonable expectation for transportation plans developed after 2011.
+A conformity determination for PM{2.5} is not required for this Amended RTP.
+However, for discussion purposes a projection of PM{2.5} related emissions is presented in the chart below to illustrate that PM{2.5} related emissions from on-road mobile sources are expected to continue their declining trend of the last several years thus making $PM{2.5}$ conformity a reasonable expectation for transportation plans developed after 2011.